Paulette Koronkevich

 cv: pdf

 I'm currently working with William J. Bowman on type preserving compilation of dependent types.
 In my master's thesis I developed a dependent-type-preserving ANF translation.
-My current project is developing the next stage of the dependent-type-preserving compiler: memory allocation.
+My current project and dissertation is on the semantics of memory and region-based allocation.

 Also, Racket is my favorite programming language.